gnzlst/gnzlst/README.md

 ## Hi there 👋

+I am a software engineer with extensive experience in leading cross-functional teams and delivering impactful solutions across various domains.
+I have a strong background in back-end and front-end development, cloud services, and IoT solutions.
+My passion for continuous learning drives me to stay updated with the latest technologies and methodologies.

 <!--
 **gnzlst/gnzlst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.